openzklib/openzl/README.md

 ### Adaptors to Proof Systems

-OpenZL implements adapters to different constraints systems used in different underlying proof systems.
-The current supported underlying constaints systems include:
+OpenZL implements adaptors to different constraint systems used in different underlying proof systems.
+The current supported underlying constaint systems include:
 * R1CS in [`arkworks/groth16`](https://github.com/arkworks-rs/groth16) (support level: production)
 * Plonk constraints in [`zk-garage/plonk`](https://github.com/zk-garage/plonk) (support level: experimental)
 * Relaxed R1CS in [`microsoft/nova`](https://github.com/microsoft/Nova) (support level: experimental)

 These adapters compile `eclair` to the constraints in different constraint systems.
 This architecture is inspired by the modern compiler frameworks such as [LLVM](https://github.com/llvm/llvm-project).
-In addition to merely being adapters, many proof system specific optimizations can be implemented at the adapter level.
-For example, constraint reducing techniques to leverage customized gates in Plonk to reduce the constraints size in Plonk, that would not be applicable in R1CS systems.
+In addition to merely being adapters, many proof-system-specific optimizations can be implemented at the adapter level.
+For example, at the adapter level, we can leverage customized gates in Plonk to reduce the constraint size in Plonk, which would not be applicable in R1CS systems.

 ## Existing Prototype

 OpenZL is not being built out of thin air.
-The majority of the code is live in Manta's internal infrastructure now ([manta-rs](https://github.com/Manta-Network/manta-rs).
+The majority of the code is live in Manta's internal infrastructure now ([manta-rs](https://github.com/Manta-Network/manta-rs)).
 Below is the list of existing or migratable features:

 | feature  | code |  audit |
 |----------|------| -------|